Home » Countries » Americas

 Visit the

-Salt Flats And Altiplanic Lakes
+Full Day Trip To Salt Flats And Altiplanic Lakes

 The Atacama also has salt flats located around 55km from San Pedro.
 At around 3000 square km they are the third largest salt flats in the world, after Uyuni in Bolivia and Salinas Grandes in Argentina.
 Because it virtually never rains in the Atacama, the salt is crusty – unlike Uyuni which has a totally smooth surface.